kanisterio/kanister/examples/helm/kanister/kanister-elasticsearch/README.md

 # Elasticsearch Helm Chart

-This chart uses a standard Docker image of Elasticsearch (docker.elastic.co/elasticsearch/elasticsearch-oss) and uses a service pointing to the master's transport port for service discovery.
+This chart uses a standard Docker image of Elasticsearch (docker.elastic.co/elasticsearch/elasticsearch-oss) verison 6.3.1 and uses a service pointing to the master's transport port for service discovery.
 Elasticsearch does not communicate with the Kubernetes API, hence no need for RBAC permissions.

 ## Warning for previous users